 The September, 2015 VHF Contest

-seemed like two separate contests to me.
+seemed like two separate contests for N6NB.
 On Saturday I joined W6IT

 and W6TAI to rove through five Southern California grid squares, starting